 You can search for a clinic near you using our find a clinic tool.
-If we do not have a clinic convenient to you give us a call on 03450 600 600 to discuss alternative options, including our home visit blood draw service.
+If we do not have a clinic convenient for you give us a call on 03450 600 600 to discuss alternative options, including our home visit blood draw service.

 We do not offer testing services outside of the UK.